-Bottom Line: Play defense, buy secular stocks at the top of the cycle, and go on offense with cyclicals when the economy is so bad that you need to take away the tie and the shoelaces.
+Bottom Line: Play defense, buy secular stocks at the top of the cycle, and go on offense with cyclicals when the economy is so bad that people need to take away the tie and the shoelaces.